Chinawal: Administration

-Since the establishment of the gram panchayat in 1936, Chinawal village has seen notable progress.
-The entire village is electrified.
-Shikshan Prasarak Mandal has built many school buildings and hostels.
-The village has excelled in banana production, which warranted the visit of Kerala government officials in 2004 to Chinawal during their study tour.
 In August 2011, many farmers from the villages of Yamunanagar and Kernal districts in Haryana visited the Chinawal village on behalf of the government of Haryana to study its agricultural production.

-In April 2013, Chinawal village received an award under 'Mahatma Gandhi Tantamukt Gaon Mohim' (Mahatma Gandhi Dispute-Free Village Mission) for the year 2011-12 from the government of Maharashtra.
-But some general issues remains.
-In 2012, Jalgaon district health officials had declared water from 36 villages as 'unsafe for drinking', which included drinking water sample from the Chinawal village.
-Reason given by the health officials was general unhygienic conditions in and around villages which included mixing of the animal and human waste in drinking water supply chain due to lack of cleanliness and open defecation, excess use of fertilizers in the farms etc. Illegal sale of Alcoholic beverages, including country wine, is rampant in and around Chinawal village even on dry days and some time teenagers are employed to smuggle wine bottles.
+In April 2013, Chinawal received an award under 'Mahatma Gandhi Tantamukt Gaon Mohim' (Mahatma Gandhi Dispute-Free Village Mission) for the year 2011–12 from the government of Maharashtra.

+In 2012, Jalgaon district health officials declared water from 36 villages as 'unsafe for drinking', which included drinking water sampled from Chinawal, due to general unhygienic conditions in and around villages which included mixing of the animal and human waste in the drinking water supply chain for reasons including lack of cleanliness and open defecation, excessive use of fertilizers on the farms.
+Illegal sale of Alcoholic beverages, including country wine, is rampant in and around Chinawal even on dry days and some time teenage workers are employed to smuggle wine bottles.

 The job of road construction and repair falls under zilla parishad.
-Despite repeated complaints to the representatives of the Raver region, the condition of roads leading to Chinawal and other villages remains poor and it impacts transport of the banana production and overall economy of the village.
+Despite repeated complaints to the representatives of the Raver region, the condition of roads leading to Chinawal and other villages is poor, affecting transport of the banana production and overall economy of the village.
 The job of electricity supply falls under the Government of Maharashtra.
-Villagers and farmers suffers due to many hours of daily power loadshedding.
+Villagers and farmers suffer due to many hours of daily power loadshedding.
 Farmers can not irrigate their farms regularly and it affects agricultural production.
-Sometime sand is illegally smuggled from the bed of the Suki river which is near to the Chinawal village, but when it is legally sold, gram panchayat of the Chinawal village do not receive its 10% share in the income regularly from the state government and it affects the development work of the village.
+Sometime sand is illegally smuggled from the bed of the Suki river which is near the village, but when it is legally sold, gram panchayat of the Chinawal village do not receive its 10% share in the income regularly from the state government and it affects the development work of the village.